caredotcom/lesswatcher/README.md

     --less_dir (string: fully-qualified path to your LESS files) --css_dir (string: fully-qualified path to your CSS files) --compiler (string: path to lessc compiler already on your system, e.g. to use a specific version vs what lesswatcher provides)
-    --lessc_verbose (pass "verbose" option to lessc, see less docs) --lessc_x (pass "-x" option to lessc, see less docs) --lessc_yui (pass "--yui-compress" option to lessc, see less docs)
+    --lessc_compress (pass "--compress" option to lessc, see less docs) --lessc_yui (pass "--yui-compress" option to lessc, see less docs)

   Example: